alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-17-are-hanabilah-the-only-salafis.md

 ---
 layout: post
+publisher: alsalafiyyah@icloud.com
-title: "Are the Hanbalis are the only Salafis"
+title: Are the Hanbalis are the only Salafis
-publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa wa Maqalat 9/238"
+source: Majmu' Fatawa 9/238
-category: [fatwas,manhaj,sects]
+category: [fatwas,manhaj]
 hijri: Dhul-Qa'dah 26, 1441
-excerpt: "This is not true.
-The Salaf were the Sahabah and those who followed their way from among the Tabi'un."
+excerpt: This is not true.
+The Salaf were the Sahabah and those who followed their way from among the Tabi'un.
 lang: en
 locale: en
 note: false
-uid: are-hanabilah-the-only-salafis
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz Ibn Baz